lauraDascalu/AdventofCode/README.md

 The solutions are mostly implemented in Python.

 ### License
 This repository is for personal use and learning.
-Feel free to explore, but please do not redistribute without permission.